Are all expectations in marriage healthy?

 But guess what, we married folks do it all the time!

-We have an different thoughts and ideas swirling up in our our heads and we hope that our spouse will ‘pick them up’.
+We have had different thoughts and ideas swirling in our our heads and hoped our spouse would catch on without us having to utter a word.

 And we’ve gotten mad when they didn’t!

-You are probably smarter than I am but am sure at one time or another, you have had a ‘silent expectation’ churning in the background of your own relationship.
+You are probably smarter than I am but perhaps at one time or another, you have had a ‘silent expectation’ churning in the background of your own relationship.

 In their book, As Long As We Both Shall Live Experiencing the Marriage You’ve Always Wanted, Dr Gary Smalley and Ted Cunningham say

 Every couple has expectations with regard to themselves or the other person, planted in their minds and hearts from romantic films, song lyrics, TV programs, family histories or the lives of other couples.